“Symeon and John” by Jim Ru

-These Byzantine saints are important for LGBT people because of their loving same-sex bond and Symeon’s role as holy fool.
+These Byzantine saints are important for LGBTQ people because of their loving same-sex bond and Symeon’s role as holy fool.
 In the tradition of “fools for Christ,” believers deliberately challenge social norms for spiritual purposes.
-LGBT Christians, who face insults from both sides for being queer AND Christian, may be able to relate to the motivations and experiences of the holy fools.
+LGBTQ Christians, who face insults from both sides for being queer AND Christian, may be able to relate to the motivations and experiences of the holy fools.

 They took vows in the monastery of Abba Gerasimus in Syria.
 The two men were tonsured by the abbot who blessed them together in an early monastic version of the adelphopoiia ceremony -- the “brother-making” ritual that historian John Boswell calls a “same-sex union.”
 They were referred to as the “pure bridegrooms (nymphoi) of Christ.”